Cyangen/angular_refresher/core_concepts/databinding/binding_custom_property_input_example.md

 # Introduction

-In this example, we will see how to bind a custom property using @Input decorator.
+In this example, you will see how to bind a custom property using @Input decorator.

 ## recap
 Using custom property binding to set the model property of a custom component is a great way for parent and child components to communicate.